 RevNet is an internet based system allowing approved clients to transact with RevenueSA 24 hours a day.

 Some document types must be submitted to the Commissioner of State Taxation for an assessment of stamp duty.
-These documents must be submitted with a completed Opinion Form and supporting documentation as described in the Stamp Duty Document Guide (Opinions).
+These documents must be submitted with a completed Application for Stamp Duty Assessment form and supporting documentation as described in the Stamp Duty Document Guide (Opinions).

 Further information is available via the links below: